 "Don't worry he'll help you, he only runs when his head's in danger."

 Buffy shook her head, how were these two men, immortals, friends.
-They were so different, one only out for himself, for his own survival; she knew that now that the stories she'd been told were confirmed by their meeting, while the other placed himself in danger to protect others.
+They were so different, one only out for himself, for his own survival; she knew that now the stories she'd been told were confirmed by their meeting, while the other placed himself in danger to protect others.
 "Then he should be moving faster now, Amanda looks ready to take it off with a spatula."

 He turned back to where fish were being viciously flipped over in the grill tray before it was lifted and unnecessarily swept by Methos on its way back in the oven.
 "Unfortunately he knows he'll be okay if he antagonises her..."
 The old immortal didn’t react but Duncan saw a patch of skin burnt red for a moment before the quickening removed any sign of injury.
 In retaliation Methos moved into Amanda's way, grabbing himself another beer to lazily consume, "We'd better intervene, or we wont get to eat."